Skip to content

 5. Re-Onboard Returning Mothers

 Most companies have solid onboarding plans for new employees, but not for working mothers who are returning to work after maternity leave or a period out of the workplace — and that’s a mistake!
-Getting them back up to speed and welcoming them with updates on any new developments makes the transition back to work easier for everyone.
+Getting them back up to speed and welcoming them with updates on any new developments makes the transition back to work easier for everyone and makes working mothers feel supported in the workplace.

-Mother’s rooms offer breastfeeding new moms private space for pumping while they’re in the office.
+Mother’s rooms offer breastfeeding parents private space for pumping while they’re in the office.
 If your company has more than 50 employees, you’re legally required to provide a dedicated pumping space and time for new moms to pump.

 But even for smaller companies, providing a comfortable, private space for new moms shows them you care about their wellbeing and their child as well — and that encourages them to stick around.